Find Trade Colleges

 Read More…

-With a ranking of #8, Waukesha County Technical College did quite well on this year’s most popular schools for mental & social health services students working on their associate degree.
-Located in the large suburb of Pewaukee, WCTC is a public college with a moderately-sized student population.
+Waukesha County Technical College did quite well in this year’s ranking of the most popular places for mental & social health services students to get a associate degree.
+It came in at #8 on the list.
+Located in the suburb of Pewaukee, WCTC is a public school with a moderately-sized student population.

 Of the 32 students majoring in mental health services at WCTC, 13% are male and 88% are female.

-Wisconsin Indianhead Technical College came in at #9 in this year’s edition of the Most Popular Mental & Social Health Services Associate Degree Trade Schools in the Great Lakes Region ranking.
+Wisconsin Indianhead Technical College ranked #9 on this year’s Most Popular Mental & Social Health Services Associate Degree Trade Schools in the Great Lakes Region list.
 WITC is a small public school located in the rural area of Shell Lake.

 Mental Health Services majors at WITC take out an average of $9,994 in student loans while working on their Associate Degree.

-Full Mental & Social Health Services at Wisconsin Indianhead Technical College Report
+Read full report on Mental & Social Health Services at Wisconsin Indianhead Technical College

-Madison Area Technical College came in at #10 in this year’s edition of the Most Popular Mental & Social Health Services Associate Degree Trade Schools in the Great Lakes Region ranking.
-Located in the large city of Madison, Madison College is a public school with a large student population.
+Madison Area Technical College landed the #10 spot in the 2023 rankings for the most popular associate degree mental & social health services programs.
+Located in the city of Madison, Madison College is a public school with a fairly large student population.

 Of the 19 students majoring in mental health services at Madison College, 21% are male and 79% are female.